 We also bought gourmet cheese popcorn and ice cream cones at Holland’s Caramelcorn.

 We spent the night at the Cornerstone Inn.
 The inn had been reopened only one week, following ownership change and extensive renovation.
 Located in the same building as the Denhart Baking Co. and Restaurant, the Cornerstone Inn offers seven ultra-modern rooms.
 Space in our room was plentiful and offered a great view overlooking the square.
-On the lower level, the BlackSmith steakhouse serves dinner and cocktails.

 If you visit Washington Square